vvmc/vvmc.github.io/pages/mydoc/mydoc_set_up_duration_activity_pay.md

 Create time periods using the **Maintain Time Periods** task.

 ### Context
-Set up duration activity pay so you can pay your employees for activities they perform during a fixed duration.
+You can set up duration activity pay so you can pay your employees for activities they perform during a fixed duration.

 ### Steps
 1. Access the **Edit Tenant** task.<br/><br/>In the **Educational Institutions** section, select the **Enable Duration Activity Pay** check box.<br/><br/>See <span style="color: blue;">Reference: Edit Tenant</span>.